webix-hub/docs/data/desktop/undo.md

 While working with Webix data components, you can enable the undo functionality that allows reverting changes in case server returns an error message.

 The undo operation can be applied to any api/refs/datastore.md-based component.
-It writes all the changes into the inner collection and monitors for data on the server and on the client to be the same.
-Thus, you won't have to do it yourself.

 To enable undo, you need to set the api/undo_undo_config.md parameter to true in the configuration of the component: